1. Graphs or Charts:

 6. Pictures or Diagrams:

 You might encounter images like photographs, illustrations, or diagrams that depict a process, scene, or object.
-In this case, describe the key features, layout, and any relevant details that capture the essence of the image.
+In this case, describe the key features, relevant details that capture the essence of the image.